yahyazuher/AI-Liver-Disease-Diagnosis-System/docs/XGBoost.md

 ### **Decision Tree Architecture (max_depth=4)**

 1. Tree Depth (max_depth=4): This constraint prevents the model from growing overly complex trees that might capture "noise" or specific outliers in the training data, ensuring that the model focuses on broader, more significant clinical patterns.
-This is **illustrated** by the maximum depth of four shown in the Architecture & Logic Schematics (1) at the end of the page.
+This is **illustrated** by the maximum depth of four shown in the **Architecture & Logic Schematics (1)** at the end of the page.

-Stochastic Data Sampling (subsample=0.8): During training, the model only sees a random 80% of the dataset for each tree.
-By introducing this variation, we force the model to find robust patterns that are consistent across the entire dataset, rather than becoming over-reliant on any single subset of patient records.
+2. StStochastic Data Sampling (subsample=0.8): During training, the model only sees a random 80% of the dataset for each tree.
+This variation forces the model to find robust patterns that work for the entire dataset, rather than just memorizing a specific group of patient records.
+This process is illustrated in the **Architecture & Logic Schematics (2)** at the end of the page, which shows the internal 80/20 split used during the learning process.

 L1 & L2 Regularization: The model applies mathematical penalties to over-complex structures.
 L1 (Lasso) encourages sparsity by potentially zeroing out less important features, while L2 (Ridge) prevents any single feature from having an extreme influence.
 Together, they ensure better generalization, allowing the model to perform accurately on new, unseen patient data.